A luxurious and charming country house just waiting to be discovered, Gliffaes Country House Hotel is one of the best luxury hotels in South Wales.

 There are plenty of sofas and armchairs in here as well, covered in rich fabric in hues of red and purple.

-The walls are decorated with a light, floral wallpaper featuring ferns, flowers and birds.
-This leads your eye up to the cornice on the high ceiling, which is a feature throughout this stunning building.
+A light, floral wallpaper featuring ferns, flowers and birds covers the walls of the sitting room.
+The pattern leads your eye up to the cornice on the high ceiling, which is a feature throughout this stunning building.

 Again, a dramatic fireplace is the focal point of the room, and the period furniture completes this elegant room.

-In the morning, the sitting room is filled with light from the sun as it rises over the surrounding hills.
-And it is a beautiful place to sit and relax over afternoon tea at the end of the day.
+In the morning, sunlight fills the room, and it is a beautiful place to sit and relax over afternoon tea at the end of the day.

 Alternatively, you could sit in Gliffaes’ conservatory, which is accessed from the sitting room.